 Or perhaps when you hear that phrase, you think of meditation cushions.
 You hear chimes, as if “being present” is a spiritual practice divorced from daily life.
 Comparatively, this is pretty funny actually, since nothing could be more accessible than opening up to the present moment, now.
 Whatever it holds.

 The Body is Always Present

 Being present is what our body does at every moment.
-Our body is not at pace with our mind or emotions, stuck on the physical plane.
+Our body is not at peace with our mind or emotions, stuck on the physical plane.
 Our body digests food, pumps blood, and processes air without asking why.
 “Why must I pump this blood?
 For what purpose am I to serve?”

 Thus, being “nonpresent” or lacking mindfulness doesn’t begin in the body.
 Whenever you are with your heart, with your breath, or with any sensation in the body, you are automatically experiencing the present.
 Being present is simply showing up for your life as it is right now, with no qualifiers and no strings attached.
 It is simply to welcome any and all sensations.
 Even those we habitually push aside because they are uncomfortable.